hollinsStuart/Mahjong/README.md

 # Mahjong
- A mahjong game based on JAVA with GUI
+ A mahjong game based on JAVA with GUI.
+Applying the rules of Japanese mahjong。